A Gentle Introduction to PPL

 • an introductory text

-• a bullet list of subtopics
+• a list of subtopics

-• a teaser list of posts tagged with the term;
+• a list of recent posts

 Members with "Editor" role can edit a topic page: